WirisWernek/WirisWernek/README.md

 </div>

 <div align="justify">
 👋👋 Hello!
 I'm delighted to see you here.
 Welcome to my GitHub profile.
-My name is Wiris Rafael J Wernek, I am 22 years old, actually pursuing a degree in Analyze and Development of Systems, with a focus on deepening my knowledge in Spring Boot and Angular.
+My name is Wiris Rafael J Wernek, I am 22 years old, graduated in Analysis and Development of Systems, and currently studying to deepen my knowledge in Spring Boot and Angular.

 - 🌱 I am currently learning: Docker, Angular, and Spring Boot.
 - 👯 I am open to collaborating on open-source projects.